 "the period of menstruation," 1680s, from past-participle stem of Late Latin menstruare, from menstruus "monthly" (from mensis "month;" see moon (n.)) + -ation.
 Old English equivalent was monaðblot "month-blood."
 Middle English had menstrue (n.), late 14c., from Old French menstrue, from Latin menstruum.

-And because I know Psalm 81:3 may get brought up as a counterargument that “new moon is a full moon,” I will go ahead and address that here as well.
+And because I know Psalm 81:3 may get brought up as a counterargument that “new moon is a full moon,” let's go ahead and address that here as well.

 “Blow the trumpet in the new moon (H2320, MONTH), in the time appointed, on our solemn feast day.”